deep-rent/retry/README.md

 ## Usage

 First, define a function to be retried.
-The signature must match `retry.Attempt`.
+The signature must match `retry.AttemptFunc`.

 ```go
 attempt := func(n int) error {